The Tyrant’s Art: Living in a Dream House in Two Rivers, WI

 He kept the house, restored it and moved back in with his new wife, a morphine addict.
 Within a year he was cheating on her.
 They divorced and he married again, for the third time.
 Again he moved into the house.
 Again it burned.
 And again he rebuilt it.

-To him the constant rebuilding, the refurbishing, the adding on was all part of his view of things.
-His architectural philosophy was rooted in the idea of the “organic” structure, the building as part of the natural landscape, a landscape that was alive and ever changing, even if those within it had met their tragic ends.
+To him the constant rebuilding, the refurbishing, the adding on was all part of his worldview.
+His architectural philosophy was rooted in the idea of the “organic” structure, the building as part of the natural landscape, a landscape that was alive and ever changing, even if those within it came to tragic ends.

 Prominence and Arrogance